Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 Also in case of the continous spend target variable, the results are close to a random assignment.
-The causal forest once again slighly outperforms the other models, while the trees from Rzepakowski et al. (2012) perform even worse than random.
+The causal forest once again slightly outperforms the other models, while the trees from Rzepakowski et al. (2012) perform even worse than random.
 <br />
 We assume that the better performance of the causal forest might be due to the fact that it consists of 200 subtrees.
 However, it is still interesting that it outperforms the trees from Rzepakowski et al. (2012), as the causal forest consists of separate causal forest for each treatment and cannot consider both treatments while training.